theNestruo/z80-asm-meter-vscode/README.md

 * `z80-asm-meter.timing.atExit.requireConditional`: Requires at least one conditional instruction to enable total timing calculation of the execution flow to the selected exit point.
 Enabled by default.

 * `z80-asm-meter.timing.atExit.stopOnUnconditionalJump`: Disables total timing calculation of the execution flow to the selected exit point if an unconditional `JP`, `JR` or `RET` instruction is found.
 Enabled by default.

+* `z80-asm-meter.timing.atExit.icon`: Total timing calculation of the execution flow to the selected exit point (jump or `CALL`) icon in the status bar.
+Any [product icon](https://code.visualstudio.com/api/references/icons-in-labels), [Unicode character](https://home.unicode.org/), or plaint text can be used.
+Defaults to: `$(debug-step-out)`.

+* `z80-asm-meter.timing.atExit.retIcon`: Total timing calculation of the execution flow to the selected exit point (RET) icon in the status bar.
+Any [product icon](https://code.visualstudio.com/api/references/icons-in-labels), [Unicode character](https://home.unicode.org/), or plaint text can be used.
+Defaults to: `$(debug-step-back)`.

 ### Timing hints settings